Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/overview/omnichain/03-bridge-agents.md

 1. **User Request:** The user submits a swap request to the Branch Bridge Agent, providing required parameters.

 2. **Deposit Assets:** The originating Branch Bridge Agent locks the user's necessary balance and logs the deposit.
-The essential data is then relayed to the corresponding Root Bridge Agent via the Anycall messaging layer.
+The essential data is then relayed to the corresponding Root Bridge Agent via the LayerZero messaging layer.

 3. **Receive Request:** The Root Bridge Agent authenticates and validates the request and deposit data received from the Branch Bridge Agent.
 If valid, the request is forwarded to the corresponding Root Router.